NEVADA

 (1860), near Silver Springs

 A trading post on the Big Bend of the Carson River, built by the two Williams brothers.
-Destroyed by Indians over a dispute with the operators about two Indian women (May 7, 1860).
+The two Williams were killed and the post burned down by Indians (May 7, 1860) over a dispute about two Indian women held there.
 This attack started the Pyramid Lake War.
 The site is now underwater at the Lahontan Reservoir.

 Camp at Desert Wells

-Located about 15 miles north, or west, of town in the Carson River Valley.
-This may have been the same as the Desert Wells stage station (1861).
+Located about 11 miles west of Silver Springs in the Carson River Valley.
+This may have been the same site as the Desert Wells stage station (1861).
+See also Nevada Landmarks

 Camp Ormsby